 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

-Freshmen, sophomores, juniors, and seniros are eligilbe to apply.
+UMD and Non-UMD freshmen, sophomores, juniors, and seniors are eligible to apply.

-- THET 328O: United Kingdom: Literature, Art and Architecture in London
+- THET428B: Literature, Art and Architecture in London

 The credit you earn during this program will count as resident credit.